bmostafa340/sfms-pipeline/README.md

 # sfms-pipeline
 An efficient and automated pipeline for generating a selection of plots from raw photometry data.

-The uploaded files do not comprise the complete pipeline.
-Multiple GB of parameter and data files, as well as some program output from code written by other members of my group, are required for the pipeline to function properly, but are omitted from the repository.
-Some packages such as EAZY and matplotlib are also required for successful execution of the pipeline.
-Nonetheless, the provided files demonstrate the nature of the work I did during the summer of 2020, as well as a small sample of my actual work.
+Some necessary parameter and data files are omitted, since they are multiple GB in size.
+Some packages such as numpy, scipy, matplotlib, and EAZY would also have been required had this repository been intended for direct use.

 At a high level, the goal of the pipeline is to facilitate reevaluation of galaxy properties with a more realistic model of the universe than that which is typically assumed.
 Specifically, it is conventionally assumed that all galaxies share a temperature of formation that is common with that of the Milky Way, whereas it is expected that the Milky Way's temperature of formation is very much on the low end.
 A potential consequence might have been that galaxy stellar masses and star formation rates have been overestimated.
 This pipeline attempts to fit a temperature-like parameter to each galaxy, and to incorporate this temperature in the estimation of galaxy properties in order to evaluate the consequences of the conventional assumption, as well as any temperature-related trends that might arise.

 At a slightly lower level, the pipeline analyzes and visualizes large amounts of photometric data, with a focus on analyzing the so-called star-forming main sequence, a tight exponential relationship between galaxy stellar masses and star-formation rates that has been determined observationally but remains poorly understood.
 To do so efficiently, it breaks the overall process up into more manageable chunks, and uses a Makefile to automatically update dependencies only when necessary.
 Due to the hierarchical nature of the relevant processes, with many of the shared dependencies occupying far more time than the higher level processes, the design of the pipeline confers a great speed up on a typical process.

 In general, the pipeline is organized as follows.
 The lowest level dependency is the classification of galaxies as star-forming or quiescent by means of UVJ color selection, which takes hours to days depending on the size of the data set and the computational power of the machine.
 Moving one step higher, each time EAZY is run to fit galaxies with a redshift and a best fit linear combinations of template spectra, 30 - 60 mins are required to translate the text output into npy format in order to speed up processing in future steps.
-One step higger from there, the computation of galaxy properties from the npy formatted output takes a few minutes.
+One step higher from there, the computation of galaxy properties from the npy formatted output takes a few minutes.
 Most processes that depend on the computed galaxy properties run quickly.
 Generating plots that directly compare galaxy properties takes no more than a minute, and generating plots that analyze the direct comparisons to yield additional insight are similarly quick to run.

 Many of the details about what the individual processes do have been abstracted away in the above discussion.
-Due to the very niche nature of the tools, data, and procedures involved, many of the details would not make sense to the uninitiated.
-The following description of how to run the pipeline manually was intended to be understood by my collaborators, but it might shed some light on the details of how the pipeline works regardless.
-________________________________________________________________________________________________________________________
+The following description of how to run the pipeline manually may reveal some of these details.
+Due to the specificity of the tools, data, and procedures involved, as well as the complicated nature of the dependencies, it will be quite hard to follow, and the user is not expected to be aware of all of these details.

 Prerequisites:

-Update ROOT in Constants/constants.py
+Update ROOT in Constants/constants.py to the path of sfms-pipeline.

 If OUTPUT has changed, run generate_idtempz.py.

 UVJ Selection: